techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 ```

 > [!NOTE]
-> This example reference URL was chosen as an easy way to test the app-powered task experience using an app that's available in many organizations' environments.
+> This example reference URL was chosen as an easy way to test the app-powered tasks experience using an app that's available in many organizations' environments.
 Keep in mind that with this example reference URL, users won't be able to complete the task.
 This is because the YouTube app isn't integrated with app-powered tasks and doesn't make an API call to mark the task complete after the video is played.

 ### What this looks like in the Planner app